 The town was historically was a small fishing village prior to becoming a famous tourist destination and you will be able to savour a variety of freshly caught of seafood at local restaurants.

 Top tip for parents: Along with the beach in town there are several small playgrounds near the seafront to entertain your children.
+They are ideal for toddlers and younger children.

 What to Do in Cala Gonone